Shelly Pro 2PM web interface guide

 Protections

-Configure the Shelly switch relay to turn off when power consumption reaches a certain value.
-Maximum allowed power value is equal to maximum current times maximum voltage.
+Overpower in watts - Configure the Shelly switch relay to turn off when power consumption reaches a certain value.
+The maximum allowed power value is equal to the maximum current times the maximum voltage.

-Turn the device off when voltage is less than a certain value.
-The default is 0.
+Undervoltage in volts - Turn the device off when the voltage is less than a certain value.

-If the device was turned on when the over/undervoltage protection occured, the device’s state will automatically be recovered afterwards.
+Overvoltage/undervoltage auto recovery - If the device was turned on when the over/undervoltage protection occurred, the device’s state will automatically be recovered afterward.

 Consumption type